Mentorship appointments are now available from August to November 2025. Scroll down for the schedule and Mentor-instructor profiles.

 To view availability and sign up for an appointment, please click here.
 All appointments are in Eastern time.
 Remember to sign up for only ONE slot so that we can make this program available to as many people as possible.

-More appointments will be available in the fall – check back in August for details.
+More appointments will be available next year when the Mentorship Program resumes.
+Check back in March 2026 for details!

 Appointments: